Alliance Water Phase 1B Segment B Water Pipeline

 K Friese + Associates (KFA)

 KFA finished design in 2021.
-Construction of Segment B commenced in February 2022 is expected to be complete and providing water in Summer 2023.
+Construction of Segment B commenced in February 2022 is expected to be complete and providing water in Spring 2024.
 KFA is pleased to have had the opportunity to help Alliance Water build out its transmission system to provide a reliable long-term water supply to Central Texas residents.